Blog

 Read more

-Welcome, brave adventurers to the seventh entry into the Heroes Rise chronicle.
-This episode was recorded on Saturday, 6th January 2018, and made available for download on Wednesday, 10th January 2018 at heroesrisepodcast.com
+Welcome, brave adventurers to the sixteenth entry into the Heroes Rise chronicle.
+This episode was recorded on Saturday, 17th March 2018, and made available for download on Wednesday, 21st March 2018 at heroesrisepodcast.com

 Read more